Controlled-environment agriculture

 Controlled-environment agriculture (CEA) -- which includes indoor agriculture (IA) and vertical farming— consists of crop production systems in greenhouses or other structures that use horticulture and engineering techniques beyond conventional soil-based outdoor production.
 These systems may increase yields, improve access to local foods, provide year-round food access and improve nutritional outcomes relative to traditional large scale farming.
 The aim of CEA is to provide protection from the outdoor elements and maintain optimal growing conditions throughout the development of the crop.
 Production takes place within an enclosed growing structure such as a mushroom farm, greenhouse or plant factory.
+CEA based greenhouses are very common although vertical farming has struggled financially.
+Some methods of harvesting like cut-and-come again can be profitable for high value crops like greens in vertical farms.

 CEA covers two sectors: plant growing systems that evolved from greenhouses or aquaculture based structures requiring light and mushroom (fungi) growing systems that evolved from fully enclosed structures with limited lighting.

 Plants are often grown in a soilless medium in order to supply the proper amounts of water and nutrients to the root zone as well as supplemental lighting to ensure a sufficient daily light integral.
 CEA plant growing optimizes the use of resources such as water, energy, space, capital and labor.
 CEA technologies include hydroponics, aeroponics, aquaculture, and aquaponics.